 GoBike Infrastructure Strategy

-Our strategic position will be reactive according to the details of the designs we are provided with, but will fit within the following general framework.
+Our strategic position will be reactive according to the details of the designs we are provided with.
+We will fit within the following general framework:

-- Where infrastructure or planned infrastructure falls short of this standard, we will raise it with the authority concerned, and aim to agree a proposal that we are able to publicly support.
+• Where infrastructure or planned infrastructure falls short of this standard, we will raise it with the authority concerned.
+We aim to agree a proposal that we are able to publicly support.

-- Whilst we will always push for the best possible quality infrastructure, we will recognise that occasionally, compromise now, can lead to better results later, provided the compromise does not negatively impact on the current cycling environment.
+• Whilst we will always push for the best possible quality infrastructure, occasionally, compromise now can lead to better results later.
+However, the compromise must not negatively impact on the current cycling environment.

-- We will support and encourage members local to projects requiring attention to become actively involved in the consultation processes and to help set-up and engage with hyper-local campaigns in support of quality infrastructure.
+• We will support and encourage members local to projects requiring attention to become actively involved in the consultation processes.
+We will help set-up and engage with hyper-local campaigns in support of quality infrastructure.

 “Campaign for the moon